caspiankeyes/agi-hedge-fund/CONTRIBUTING.md

-# Contributing to AGI Hedge Fund
+# Contributing to Multi-Agent Debate

 Thank you for your interest in contributing to AGI-HEDGE-FUND!
 This document provides guidelines and instructions for contributing to the project.